premchander-revature/interviewquestions/DDL.md

 <blockquote>

 - Temporary tables are introduced by SQL server.
-It can create at runtime and do all operations that the normal table can do.
+It can be created at runtime and can do all operations that the normal table does.
 - Temporary tables are present inside the tempdb database.

 </blockquote>